yang-fei/tf-capsule-rendering/README.md

 This project builds capsule blocks in image-conditioned GAN (generative adversarial network) to learn the image translation from a plain image into a rendered image.
 A line preservation loss is implemented not only to constrain the line shapes, but also to improve the light effects around these lines at the same time.

-The code will be released after the conference.
+The code will be released soon.
 The project page is under building by Fei Yang et al. https://yang-fei.github.io/tf-capsule-rendering.

 ## Prerequisites